 And still, I had to sleep beside him.

 A few weeks earlier, I’d been sending my sister photos from our trip and she was saying how ridiculously happy we looked, and how happy she was to see me so happy.
 Now I’d sent her a terse message saying, “He wants a divorce and I have no idea why.
-I need you to help me.
-But what can you do?”
+You have to help me.”